DanorSODA/TerraForm-Single-File-Docker/TASKS.md

   - Documented how to use this file for local testing by appending to `/etc/hosts`.

 ### 4. SSL Configuration

 - **Certificate Generation**:
   - Created an automated SSL setup within `install.sh` to generate self-signed certificates.
   - Placed generated certificates in the `ssl/` directory for secure access by NGINX.

 ### 5. Automation with `install.sh`

 - **Install Dependencies**:

-  - Added automated checks and installation for Docker, Docker Compose, and Terraform based on the detected Linux distribution.
+  - Added automated checks and installation for Docker and Terraform based on the detected Linux distribution.
   - Implemented `detect_package_manager` to switch between `apt` (for Debian-based) and `yum` (for Red Hat-based) systems.
   - Ensured necessary permissions and user context when running Terraform commands.

 - **Initialize Terraform**:
   - Automated the `terraform init` step to set up necessary providers and modules.
-  - Verified dependencies, including Docker, Docker Compose, and Terraform, to prevent environment issues.
+  - Verified dependencies, including Docker and Terraform, to prevent environment issues.